 Bitcoin is famous for the Mt Gox hack, but what about the Bitfinex hack?

-To learn more, let’s take a closer look at the 2016 Bitfinex Exchange hack.
+Let’s take a closer look at the 2016 Bitfinex exchange hack.

 In August of 2016, Bitfinex announced devastating news.
 Hackers had infiltrated the popular Hong Kong-based exchange and stolen 119,756 bitcoin worth about $72 million in the largest hack of its kind to date.

 Today, that same bitcoin is worth a whopping $3.7 billion.

 As the largest exchange operating in USD at that time, everybody who was anybody in the cryptocurrency world held accounts with Bitfinex.

 Once the news was released, the value of bitcoins plunged about 20%, dipping to about $480 before recovering.